HaziqImran18/DietLens/README.md

-# PODIGY_ML_TASK5
+# DietLens

-Develop a model that can accurately recognize food items from images and estimate their calorie content, enabling users to track their dietary intake and make informed food choices.
+DietLens is a CNN based model that can accurately recognize food items from images and estimate their calorie content, enabling users to track their dietary intake and make informed food choices.